twgr/probabilistic_matlab/README.md

 ### What is this repo? ###

-This code base currently falls somewhere between a probabilistic program and an SMC/PMCMC-based inference toolbox.
-Models are written using a common format that is both expressive and maintains a format in which inference is efficient, exploits vectorization and compression, and has minimal memory overhead.
-The core advantages of the package are
+This code base currently falls somewhere between a Matlab-based probabilistic program and an SMC/PMCMC-based inference toolbox.
+Models are written using a template format that is expressive and general purpose, but forces an inference-friendly structuring to how the program is written.
+This makes the results inference fast and memory efficient, by exploiting vectorization and compression, and storing the samples / weights in a manner than is significantly more efficient than fork-based implementations (particularly for particle Gibbs / iPMCMC) during each sweep.

-* I can run huge numbers of particles and iterations without suffering memory issues.
+* It can run huge numbers of particles and iterations without suffering memory issues.
 For example, on a 3 dimensional Kalman filter with 50 time-steps in the state sequence, with 32GB of available RAM, one can run up to ~10e6 particles and store ~200e6 total samples.
 * Vectorization allows for very fast performance (~20 times faster than Anglican on the above model).
 * Matlab's debugger provides easy debugging for the models.
 * Can incorporate arbitrary deterministic external Matlab code.